Need Help With A Move In Deposit? Here Are Ways To Get Moving Money

 By simply selling your unwanted, unneeded, or unused items, you can find the extra money you need to make the move better.
 Go through your belongings and pick out the clothes, electronics, books, kitchen items, and other high-ticket items that can collectively help you cover a security deposit.

-2. Apply For Grants
+2. Apply for Housing Grants

 There are numerous grants for low-income individuals and families who need help with move-in deposit costs.
 Government grants include the Housing and Urban Development’s Homeless Prevention and Rapid Re-Housing Grant and the Federal Relocation Assistance Program offered by the Federal Emergency Management Administration